About Chinese Museum 'One Million Stories' Exhibition

 The rich history of Chinese Australians is large in our cemeteries and memorial parks where countless impressive monuments and memorials have been established to the memories of those who have passed, and where Chinese Australians gather to honour their ancestors every year for Qingming Festival.

 At The Greater Metropolitan Cemeteries Trust we are committed to partnering with our diverse communities and celebrating those who have shaped contemporary, multicultural Melbourne.
-We are excited to share interviews with a number of today's Chinese Australian achievers.

 The 'One Million Stories' exhibition